previder/vault-cli/README.md

 <img src="https://cdn.previder.io/vault/logo.png" width="250" alt=""/>
 </div>

 Vault-cli is a project to have a light-weight, secure and multi-tenant solution for encrypted password storage.
-Is uses a the Vault Rest API where you can manage your environments, tokens and secrets.
+Is uses the Vault Rest API where you can manage your environments, tokens and secrets.

 **Release:**